gbyuvd/ChemMiniQ3-HoriFIE/README.md

 ## 🚀 Quick Start

-- Configurable via 'config.json'
+- Configurable via `config.json`
-- Run 'python train-withmtp.py'
+- Run `python train-withmtp.py` to train
-- Demo for generation with rendered mol image included in 'demo_test.ipynb'
+- Demo for generation with rendered mol image included in `demo_test.ipynb`

-Tip: feel free to play around the ChemQ3Model and the training loop/configs!
-The sample dataset is included so you can experiment with it~
+Tip: feel free to play around with the ChemQ3Model and its training loop/configs!
+The sample dataset is included so you can experiment with it~ Especially if you have better compute than mine, feel free to share your results in discussion

 ## To-Do
 - [x] Adjust FastChemTokenizer tokenizer on new data